Should All of Your Loans be With One Lender?

 Borrowing from the same lender – should all of your loans be with one lender?

 They know who you are and will have your details on file and they know that you’re a solid option.

 A lot of people also have the mindset of; “Well, we’re already here so we may as well use the same bank.”

 Martin also mentions that it is quite common practice for people to have their home loan and one investment property loan through the same lender.

 Martin says, “A major factor to take into consideration is that by having all your properties with the same lender, you are basically putting all your eggs in one basket.”

 The more property loans you have with the same bank, the greater the risk becomes; therefore, it makes sense to spread that risk across multiple lenders.

 Borrowing from different lenders

 “If something goes wrong with one property, you can sell another one quickly, and pay off the loan relating to that property without it compromising your other loans,” says Martin.

-For instance, if you get into cashflow issues and are falling behind in repayments for one of your properties, only the bank that has security over this property would be aware of this.”
+For instance, if you get into cash flow issues and are falling behind in repayments for one of your properties, only the bank that has security over this property would be aware of this.”

 Having access to multiple lenders will also allow you to have more choice and control of your investment portfolio when you want to release equity for your next investment.

 For instance – when releasing equity, if all of your properties are tied in with one lender, that lender may want you to complete a valuation on all the properties in the portfolio which can result in additional costs.

 So, what’s the verdict?